 “My … my family says that gender, names, are gifts.
 I can give back femininity.
 But Oma yells when I won’t wear clothes she gave me.
 I don’t … decide, what’s right to give back.
 They do.”

 Guilt grabs him as soon as the last word slips from his tongue.
 If Akash serves as a brash protector, given to amusement and outrage in equal measure, Ila speaks as the priest, patiently honouring Darius’s need for honesty.
 They’re as kind a people as he ever hoped to find in a world where even the caring seldom voice a compassion free of condescension.

 He can’t take this word, aromantic, even when he thinks it may, will or should ring true.

 He can’t take Ila’s words as a gift, even when he knows that spirit to be true.

-Darius should trust what he feels, except when he can’t because everything he knows and feels doesn’t fit the shapes of difference become allowably human.
+Darius should trust what he feels … except when he can’t, because everything he knows and feels doesn’t fit the shapes of difference become allowably human.

-Where else can he go?
 The only place better for a divergent man is the College, but how can he go back when he’s no longer a child?
 Where else can he be so comfortably different that aromantic needn’t feel dangerous?

-At least here he needn’t pretend that his feelings for the people he cares about aren’t uncomplicated.
+Here, he needn’t pretend that his feelings for the people he cares about aren’t uncomplicated.

 K. A. Cook is an abrosexual, aromantic, genderless, autistic, queer adult who experiences chronic pain and mental illness.
 Ze writes creative non-fiction, personal essays and novels about the above on the philosophy that if the universe is going to make life interesting, ze may as well make interesting art.
 Ze can be found online at Queer Without Gender and @aroworlds.